ZakisM/bl3_save_edit/README.md

 Tool to download data from these docs can be found [here](https://github.com/ZakisM/bl3_save_edit_resource_downloader).

-Thanks to [Ajour](https://github.com/ajour/ajour) project for their methods of bundling Rust Apps as well as updating them.
+Thanks to the [Ajour](https://github.com/ajour/ajour) project for their methods of bundling Rust Apps as well as updating them.